Shawn Layden, who formerly headed up PlayStation's first-party studios, reckons game consoles as we know them will eventually become "irrelevant".

 Absolutely agree with him, and Microsoft is already making all the preparations for it.

-These companies keep spending a lot of money on games that only a certain percentage of people are playing them on proprietary consoles and the reality is that an open hardware systems are the future of gaming.
+These companies keep spending a lot of money on games that only a limited percentage of people are playing them because of the proprietary hardware and the reality is that universal systems are the future of gaming.

 @thefourfoldroot1 Agreed.
 VR is where the generational leap is most apparent for me.